One Day in Seattle, Washington: Itinerary & Where to Go in 24 Hours

 Chinatown International-District

 Of course, the focus here is delectable Asian fare.
 If you’re craving a sushi dinner, book yourself a table at Maneki.
 Dating back to 1904, this popular Japanese restaurant is a Seattle foodie landmark.
-For yummy Chinese soup dumplings in an industrial-chic setting, hit up the Dough Zone Dumpling House.
+Gobble down yummy Chinese soup dumplings in an industrial-chic setting at the Dough Zone Dumpling House.
 Or slurp noodles to your heart’s content at Mike’s Noodle House.

-If it happens to be open, try to sneak in a visit to the Wing Luke Museum.
+If it’s open, try to sneak in a visit to the Wing Luke Museum.
 The museum details the journey of Asian Pacific American culture in Seattle.
 Fans of martial arts & film will love the exhibit on Seattle’s most famous Asian-American resident, Bruce Lee.

 Once you’re fuelled up, spend some time wandering through the district’s eclectic shops and shopping for souvenirs.
 Book lovers will cherish the chance to browse the collection at Kinokuniya.
 The Seattle branch of Japan’s most popular bookstore chain is located in the Umajimaya Village shopping complex.
 You’ll also find a large Asian supermarket if you want to stock up on hard-to-find ingredients and produce for some cooking adventures.